The Complicated Medicaid Transfer Rules

 July 1, 2023 End of penalty period and beginning of Medicaid coverage

 As you can see, the effective penalty in this example is three years and three months from the date of the transfer, not 15 months.
 This would leave you with 15 months in the nursing home with no coverage and no money left to pay for your care.
-If you gave the money to your children and they returned it, this would eliminate the penalty period—often called a “cure”—and give you money to pay for your care.
+If you gave the money to your children and they returned it, this would both eliminate the penalty period—often called a “cure”—and give you money to pay for your care.
 If the actual cost of the nursing home were higher than the $8,000 the state claims to be the average, you might spend down the $120,000 more quickly and become eligible for benefits sooner than July 1, 2021.
-However, you’d have to be very fortunate if, in 2020, your children still had the $120,000 you gave them in 2018, and they were willing to return it to you.
+However, you’d have to be very fortunate if, in 2022, your children still had the $120,000 you gave them in 2020, and they were willing to return it to you.
 The inability or unwillingness of gift recipients to cure the transfer often leaves nursing home residents, nursing homes, and family members in conflict because the money is gone and the facility is not being paid to care for the resident.
-This situation can turn into an ugly lawsuit.
+We’ve seen many ugly lawsuits as a result.

 The Five-Year “Look Back” Period

 When applying for Medicaid, you must report any transfers you or your spouse made during the prior five years.
 This, in effect, often becomes the penalty period for transfers and it can be a trap for unwary people who transfer large amounts because an application for benefits triggers both the reporting requirement and the transfer penalty, which can sometimes be longer than five years.